-Your bladder is a small, balloon-shaped organ located between your chest and pelvis, and its primary role is to collect urine and then expel it on a regular basis.
+Your bladder is a small, balloon-shaped organ in your lower abdomen that has a muscular wall that allows it to get larger or smaller.
+The bladder stores urine until it is passed out of the body Its primary role is to collect urine and then expel it on a regular basis.
 Because it’s part of the body’s toxin-filtering system, those who are exposed to chemical substances — often as part of a job — are at highest risk for developing bladder cancer, says Jennifer Linehan, M.D., urologist and associate professor of urology and urologic oncology at the John Wayne Cancer Institute, Santa Monica, California.

 Bladder cancer doesn’t have a family connection, Dr. Linehan notes, so just because your parent might have developed this cancer doesn’t mean you have more risk — unless you both work in a field where regular chemical exposure is a factor, or if you’re both smokers.

-In terms of symptoms, the cancer is often painless, but does cause blood in the urine.
+In terms of symptoms, bladder cancer is often painless, but does cause blood to appear in the urine.
 That’s because as cancer cells are growing on the bladder, they break into the bladder tissue and cause blood cell leaks, Dr. Linehan says.
 The blood can be a microscopic amount, and may get detected only through a urine sample provided at an annual physical.